<wood coin contributors>

 The artists, poets, writers in this magazine either found the site and submitted, or their pieces were solicited, sans compensation.*

-Barrett, Rashidi : Admits to copying obscure works of art?
-Maybe he idolizes, say, costume designer Edith Head, or Jayson Blair of the New York Times, or the fiction of Dan Brown or J. K. Rowling, even politician Joe Biden...
-Deletion due?
-Write in.
-For his bio, visit the CBSM, GREE or AOLB issue.
+Barrett, Rashidi : Admits to copying obscure works of art, as of early 2013.
+(Maybe he idolizes, say, costume designer Edith Head, or Jayson Blair of the New York Times, or the law school papers of Vice President Joe Biden...?
+Plagiarists, all of them.)
+But what can any honest artist do?
+Deleting Barrett's work after the fact, however applicable, is a wash.
+Did he copy this particular piece?
+Is replacing it, post-publication, worthwhile?
+We'll never know.
+For his old bio, visit the CBSM, GREE or AOLB issue.

-Beach, James : Once a freelance editor, journalist, etc. Seen in palaces or hovels, at parties or rehabs, various voids or epicenters of culture.
+Beach, James K : Once a persistent editor, journalist, poet, etc. Now a survivor of the old myth about talent and dedication being an asset.
+Often sighted in palaces or hovels, at parties or rehabs, around various voids or epicenters of culture.
 Sought a return to the elusive bourgeois and meltdowns ensued.
 Published elsewhere in the essay, fiction and poetry genres.
 Into: concerts, galleries, philosophy, politics, sports, theatre, travel...
 Scoring is a prerequisite here, and there?!
-Editor & publisher here.
+Contributing editor / publisher here, here!
+[Bio at pw.org]

 Bergé, Carol : Artist-poet, editor, neo-prof, writer.
 A New Yorker, a day-tripper who in the 1960s complained to Allen Ginsberg about how everybody dropping by was disrupting her writing (his response: Shut Your Door).
 What more to say?
 She's archived at universities, in textbooks, online.
 A posthumously published new story, "We Are Not Alone," is in Gargoyle 54. [carolberge.com] RiP.